Macro-economic Dependencies on Ocean Ecosystems

 $$\text{Ocean Economy Direct GVA} = \sum_i (\text{GVA}_i \times \text{Ocean ratio}_i)$$

 This yields the total value added directly attributable to ocean economic activity.
-This figure represents the direct contribution of the ocean economy to GDP and serves as the baseline for dependency ratio calculations.
+This figure represents the direct contribution of the ocean economy to GDP and serves as the baseline for contribution ratio calculations.

 Step 4: Compile ecosystem service accounts

 Following the methodology in TG-3.2 Flows from Environment to Economy Section 3.3, compile physical supply and use tables for marine ecosystem services.
-The accounts should record at a minimum:
+Table 3.2.1 below lists the minimum accounts that should be recorded.

 The supply table attributes ecosystem service flows to marine ecosystem types (coral reefs, mangroves, seagrass, pelagic, other).
 The use table attributes ecosystem service flows to economic users (fisheries, aquaculture, tourism, coastal properties, households, rest of world).